 When considering Photorealism or the Hyperrealism movement, we must pause for Chuck Close, who has an important position in its history.
-He burst onto the New York City art scene in the late 1960s with a series of immense black and white portraits.
-They were of fellow artists who he either knew or admired.
-Today’s Featured Image of the composer Philip Glass — who is known throughout the world for his distinctive minimalist compositions — is from this collection.
+In the late 1960s, he burst onto the New York City art scene with a series of immense black and white portraits of fellow artists who he either knew or admired.
+Today’s featured image of the composer Philip Glass — who is known throughout the world for his distinctive minimalist compositions — is from this collection.

 Chuck Close’s portraits share photographic elements I’ve spoken about previously, primarily in the work of Richard Avedon.
 Notice the white background and the lack of color.
 There is a directness to the expression, a casualness about the personal appearance that makes one wonder if the subject was simply caught unawares or, as one might ask now, “Is he on the spectrum?”
 Perhaps, perhaps not, but he doesn’t bow to societal expectations, nor is he the customary subject of monumental art.